 Dar-es-Salaam City Tour Half Day Excursion Itinerary

-The Museum have many items that were used in the olden days by various tribes in Tanzania including collection of tribal ornaments, head – dresses, witch-craft paraphernalia and traditional musical instruments collected from various regions in Tanzania.
+The Museum has many items that were used in the olden days by various tribes in Tanzania including a collection of tribal ornaments, headdresses, witch-craft paraphernalia, and traditional musical instruments collected from various regions in Tanzania.

 Visit the famous Kivukoni Fish Market.
 This is the busiest fish market in Dar-es-Salaam where most fishermen come after their fishing expedition to sell their catch in wholesale.

 You also get to visit Mwenge Art Gallery located along old Bagamoyo road at Mwenge suburban close to Mlimani City Shopping Center.
-This is the area where local people sell their art crafts.
-The gallery offers a wide selection of beautiful pottery, paintings, jewellery, and carvings.
+This is the area where local people sell their art and crafts.
+The gallery offers a wide selection of beautiful pottery, paintings, jewelry, and carvings.

 Dar-es-Salaam City Tour Half Day Excursion Prices